Serverless with Java – advantages, limitations and use cases

 Why does it make sense to go serverless?

 Building a system using cloud services and writing as small an amount of code as possible is very effective.
-You do not want your developers to “reinvent the wheel” while creating boilerplate, administration, security, monitoring (…) code.
-Solutions in these areas available in the cloud are both reliable and cost effective.
-With serverless approach your development team is able to focus on code that fulfils your business requirements.
+You do not want your developers to “reinvent the wheel” while creating boilerplate, administration, security, monitoring code.
+Solutions in these areas available in the cloud are both reliable and cost-effective.
+With the serverless approach, your development team is able to focus on code that fulfills your business requirements.

-Not only could the setup of serverless solution be easier than in traditional approach, but also its maintenance requires less effort.
+Not only could the setup of the serverless solution be easier than in the traditional approach, but also its maintenance requires less effort.
 You do not manage infrastructure manually.
-You can rely on services with build-in scalability and monitoring.
+You can rely on services with built-in scalability and monitoring.

-Faster development and easier maintenance mean that overall costs of the system are lower.
-Additionally, pricing model of services like Azure Function or AWS Lambda seems to be very attractive: you are charged only when your code is running (price depends on execution time and resources usage).
+Faster development and easier maintenance mean that the overall costs of the system are lower.
+Additionally, the pricing model of services like Azure Function or AWS Lambda seems to be very attractive: you are charged only when your code is running (price depends on execution time and resources usage).
 It is perfect when your system or its parts are used irregularly.
-On the other hand, for a system with high, stable workload, a serverless solution could be more expensive.
-Serverless is not always a perfect solution.
+On the other hand, for a system with a high, stable workload, a serverless solution could be more expensive.

-With serverless approach, developers can prepare prototypes smoothly and verify which solution is optimal.
+With a serverless approach, developers can prepare prototypes smoothly and verify which solution is optimal.

 Finally, with this lightweight approach, your solution could be ready for production quickly.
-In many cases it makes a big difference both when trying to beat the competition in existing market space and when creating a before your competitors.
+In many cases, it makes a big difference both when trying to beat the competition in the existing market space and when creating one before your competitors.
 Time is money and serverless could be very time effective.